Unpacking Taylor Swift’s Poetic Lyrics and Their Everyday Meanings

 7. **“Your faithless love is the only hoax I believe in” – Renegade

-Ordinary meaning: I know your love isn’t real, but that doesn’t stop me from believing in it.
+First impression: I know your love isn’t real, but I can’t stop believing in it.

 8. **“Sending letters addressed to the fire” – Evermore (ft.
 Bon Iver)